yegor256/blog/_drafts/_enthusiasts.md

 they fail.
 Because there is a bad guy in front of them: me, the architect.

 What makes their cases fatal is the enthusiasm.
-If they were less agressive and eager to do the right thing, they would survive.
+If they were less aggressive and eager to do the right thing, they would survive.
 But they can't wait and they don't want to apply half-measures.
 They want to fix the world in one huge pull request.